xUnit Best Practices¶

 When to use: when you want a clean test context for every test (sharing the setup and cleanup code, without sharing the object instance).

-pattern to free up any resource allocated.
+Remember to implement IDisposable pattern to free up any resource allocated.

-Class fixtures
+Class fixtures¶

 When to use: when you want to create a single test context and share it among all the tests in the class, and have it cleaned up after all the tests in the class have finished.

-will ensure that the fixture instance will
+When using a class fixture, xUnit will ensure that the fixture instance will

 be created before any of the tests have run, and once all the tests have

-Collection Fixtures
+Collection Fixtures¶

 Sometimes you will want to share a fixture object among multiple test classes.

-You can use the collection fixture feature of xUnit
+You can use the collection fixture feature of xUnit to share a single object

 instance among tests in several test class.